 Use your tax refund, gift money from Grandma or holiday bonus to pay down a chunk of debt.
 Although it might be tempting to use the cash on a big splurge, paying off debt will give you a psychological boost without any buyer’s remorse.

 Credit cards typically come with a higher interest rate than student loans, auto loans or mortgages.
 Eliminating all your credit card debt first will save you a bundle in interest while you’re working to pay down debt.

 This is why you might want to consider consolidating your credit cards through a personal loan or a balance transfer credit card.
 It’s worth considering if you’re being held down by high-interest debt with big payments.

 Trim the Fat

-Make coffee at home instead of buying a cup on the way to work.
-Stock a week's worth of meats, cheeses, vegetables and bread in your work refrigerator for making sandwiches and salads on the job instead of eating out.
-If your food is already at work, you won't end up eating out if you forget to bring lunch.
+Make coffee at home instead of buying a cup.
+Stock a week’s worth of meats, cheeses, vegetables and bread in your work refrigerator for making sandwiches and salads instead of eating out.
+If you already have food on hand, you won’t end up eating out.
 Free up extra money by eliminating unnecessary incidentals.

 Do It Yourself

 Do things yourself instead of paying to have them done.
 Wash your car, groom the dog or mow the lawn.
 Pay yourself what you’d normally shell out by applying it toward debt.

 Make a Trade